ubenu/Blits/README.md

-# Blits
+# The Crux
-Blits - Biolayer Interferometry Trace Scrutinizer
+The Crux of the Biscuit - Curve modeller and experiment simulator